Catnip is for people too, with many uses and benefits.

 In this photo two cat thwarting measures are implemented: sticks and height.
 The height makes it unlikely the cat will be able to jump up and the sticks create a barrier, should he try.

 The sticks can also help keep the cat from laying on standing pots, so if you don’t want to hang it, you could try that first.

-Catnip originates from Europe and Asia.
-It was brought here by European settlers to use as a food and medicine source.
+Catnip originates from Europe and Asia and was brought the North America by European settlers to use as a food and medicine source.
 Catnip is such a hardy, resilient plant that it readily naturalized here, and can still be found growing wild in certain regions of the U.S. It’s also widely cultivated today, primarily for use in cat treats and toys.